Flank/flank-dashboard/docs/18_github_actions_metrics_integration.md

 As we see in the diagram above, we should configure the following actions for synchronization:

-- [`Notify about the finishing awesome project build`](#Notify-about-the-finishing-awesome-project-build) - the job needed to notify the `Metrics Integration Actions` that some project build is about to finish.
+- [`Notify about the finishing awesome project build`](#Notify-about-the-finishing-awesome-project-build) - the job needed to notify the `Metrics Integration Actions` that Awesome project build is about to finish.
-- [`Metrics Integration Actions`](#Metrics-Integration-Actions) - the workflow needed to export the data to the Metrics Web application using the CI Integrations component.
+- [`Metrics Integration Actions`](#Metrics-Integration-Actions) - the workflow needed to export the data to the Metrics Web application using the CI Integrations tool.

 Let's consider each action in more detail.

 ## Notify about the finishing awesome project build

-The `Notify about the finishing awesome project build` step notifies the `Metrics Integration Actions` about some project's build is about to finish.
-This job should emit a repository dispatch event containing `client_payload` with the `building_awesome_project` boolean field in the `client_payload`.
+The `Notify about the finishing awesome project build` step notifies the `Metrics Integration Actions` about Awesome project's build is about to finish.
+This job should emit a repository dispatch event containing `client_payload` with the `finishing_awesome_project_build` boolean field in the `client_payload` (thus it can support monorepo repositories).
 To send the repository dispatch event, we are using the [Repository Dispatch](https://github.com/marketplace/actions/repository-dispatch) action.

-This job is required because the `CI Integrations` tool only synchronizes the build data, and we should ensure that the build is finished before running the synchronization.
-It is needed because we should be sure that the `CI Integrations` tool will import the real build status and build duration to the Metrics Application.
+This job is required because the `CI Integrations` tool only synchronizes finished build data, so we should ensure that the build is finished before running the synchronization.
+The reason for that is that `CI Integrations` tool will import the build status and build duration to the Metrics application.
 Also, the `CI Integrations` tool collects the coverage information for the build assets, and the GitHub Actions exposes the assets only when the workflow finishes.

 Also, to reduce the amount of time taken for the `Metrics Integration Actions` workflow, we should run the `Notify about the finishing awesome project build` job after all jobs in the project building workflow.
 To do so, this job should depend on all jobs from the current workflow, defining the [needs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) key in the configuration file.
-Moreover, the `Notify about the finishing awesome project build` job should run even if any of the other jobs canceled/failed, so it should include the `if: "always()"` option.
+Moreover, the `Notify about the finishing awesome project build` job should run even if any of the other jobs are canceled/failed, so it should include the `if: "always()"` option.

 Let's consider the example of the `Notify about the finishing awesome project build` job for `Awesome project` in our repository: